b0nz0/Brickanoid/README.md

 # Brickanoid
-Arkanoid inspired game for Desktop and Android, with a lego fashion.
+Arkanoid inspired game for Desktop and Android, with a Lego fashion.
 All original graphic art